metysj/J2M/README.md

 Convert from JIRA text formatting to GitHub Flavored MarkDown and back again.
 Also allows for both to be converted to HTML.

 ## Credits
-This module was heavily inspired by the J2M project by Fokke Zandbergen (http://j2m.fokkezb.nl/).
+This module was heavily inspired by the jira2md
+Which was in turn forked from the J2M project by Fokke Zandbergen (http://j2m.fokkezb.nl/).
 Major credit to Fokke (and other contributors) for establishing a lot of the fundamental RexExp patterns for this module to work.

 ## Installation
 ```